shnitzer/Recovering-hidden-components-in-multimodal-data/README.md

 Execute:
 >> main.m

-Remark: The code may take a few minutes to run.
-In order to speed it up, a shorter signal length can be used (len) or the MATLAB function "eig" can be replaced by "eigs".
-However, this may lead to plots which are slightly different than the ones in the paper.
+Remark: In order to reduce the running time, we use the MATLAB function "eigs" (main.m: lines 99 and 103) instead of "eig".
+This may lead to plots which are slightly different than the ones in the paper.
+The exact plots that appear in the paper can be obtained by replacing "eigs" with "eig" (leads to a significant increase in running time).